From Layman’s Desk-14.

 Ibn Hajar said its chain is fair (isnaduhu hasan) in "al-amali".

 [Narrated by al-Tabarani in al-Kabir with a fair chain (according to Ibn Hajar in al-Amali) of sound narrators according to al-Haythami (10:132), al-Bazzar (#3128) - as cited by al-Shawkani in Tuhfa al-Dhakirin (p.
 219=p.
 155-156) -, and Ibn Abi Shayba (7:103)].
+This hadith is not only authentic but rather it has been “PRACTISED UPON” by great Imams.

 Ibn Abi Shayba relates in his "Musannaf" (7:103) from Aban ibn Salih that the Prophet (saws) said: "If one of you loses his animal or his camel in a deserted land where there is no-one in sight, let him say: "O servants of Allah, help me! (yâ 'ibâd Allâh a'înûnî), for verily he will be helped."